kottans/mock-repo/README.md

 My name is Oleg.
 I'm switcher )).
 I'm glad to join the kottans community.
 Link to my repo [here](https://github.com/OlegPopovych/kottans-frontend).

+# Hello! guys!
+My name is Ivan.
+Glory to Ukraine!
+Welcome my repo.
+[Here it is](https://github.com/ivanb24/mock-repo.git), by the way.

 # Hello Kottans!

 **_My name is Yevhen_**<br />